 In sum, working on gender equality in IOs and INGOs provides a source of professional identification.
-What it means to be a gender expert differs depending on whether the experts specialize on processes of mainstreaming or approach gender through issue areas.
+What it means to be a gender expert differs depending on whether the experts specialise in processes of mainstreaming or approach gender through issue areas.
 However, it is clear that gender expertise has become established as a distinctive phenomenon in international administration.
-Claims to expertise are based on experience, academic training and professional recognition.
-The following section further examines the trajectories that lead towards such recognition.
+Identifications of expertise are based on experience, academic training, and professional recognition.
+The following section further examines what particular backgrounds lead towards such identifications.